unitedtriangle/detector-protege-of-missing-critical-items-attached-to-lawn-mower/README.md

 Protégé detects missing critical items attached to a lawn mower at the final inspection stage of the assembly process.
 Critical items include an owner's manual.

 # Installation
-It is recommended to install the following Python packages in a [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment).
+It is recommended to install the following packages in a Python>=3.7.0 [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment).

 ```bash
 pip install easyocr  # to read texts on labels